aparnac25/extract/README.md

 `git clone git@github.com:aparnac25/extract.git`

-once cloned change directory `cd ./extract/` and run `python extract.py` in terminal.
-It will input you to enter in a path to the PDF you wish to upload.
-Input full path to the test PDF "User/[user_name]/extract/documents/MurphyRTL2017.pdf." working code should output a data frame of coordinates from PDF.
-Next step is to convert hours, mins, seconds to deceimal degrees.
+Once repo is cloned change directory `cd ./extract/` and run `python extract.py` in terminal:

+- It will input you to enter in a path to the PDF you wish to upload.
+Input full path to the test PDF "[User]/[user_name]/extract/documents/MurphyRTL2017.pdf."
+- Working code should output a data frame of coordinates from PDF.
+Next step is to convert hours, mins, seconds to decimal degrees.

 ## Not working